NationalCentreTruthReconciliation/Secure-Record-Transfer/DEVELOPERS.md

 The documentation for this repository is built with [Sphinx](https://sphinx-doc.org).

+Ensure you follow the instructions in the [Virtual Environment and Poetry Setup](#virtual-environment-and-poetry-setup) section before continuing.

-Before building the documentation, ensure you have the `docs` dependencies installed:
+Install the `docs` dependencies with Poetry:
 ```shell
 poetry install --extras "docs"
 ```